www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_custom_fields.md

 | Attribute | Description |
 |-----------|-------------|
 | priority | Numeric field used for ordering in Greenhouse.
+| external_id | String field, the external_id for the custom field option.

 ## GET: List Custom Field Options